marufmax/marufmax/README.md

 a passionate backend focused full-stack developer with a love for creating robust and efficient web applications.
 I thrive on solving complex problems and enjoy working with cutting-edge technologies to deliver high-quality software solutions.

 ### I am currently looking for a job.
-Backend is my preferred position, but I can do full-stack if required.

 Linkedin: [https://linkedin.com/in/marufalom](https://linkedin.com/in/marufalom)